American skier Shiffrin wins record 83rd World Cup race - WHIZ News

 “I don’t think there are words to explain all the feelings,” Shiffrin said.
 “In the end of it, it’s like there’s too much excitement to feel.
 I don’t know if that makes sense.
 So it’s something you can’t explain.
 So I just try to breathe a bit and enjoy it.”

-Shiffrin now needs only three more wins to match Ingemark Stenmark’s overall mark — between men and women — of 86 victories.
+Shiffrin now needs only three more wins to match Ingemar Stenmark’s overall record — between men and women — of 86 victories.
 Stenmark competed in the 1970s and 80s.

 Shiffrin led from start to finish at the Kronplatz resort in the Italian Dolomites, crossing 0.45 seconds ahead of world champion Lara Gut-Behrami and 1.43 ahead of home favorite and former overall champion Federica Brignone.